CrisRonda/syncCalendarBackend/README.md

 # How to run

 1. Install dependencies with yarn or npm
-2. Run with `yarn start`
+2. Run with `yarn dev`
-3. Refactor and enjoy!
+4. Refactor and enjoy!

 # Licence